L3DEVIL/VphonegagaInject/README.md

 Save the file

-Do NOT use both methods in the same game
+Do NOT use both methods at the same time

 ###### 3. BUILDING YOUR PROJECT AND COPYING FILES